riviox/GalaxyTweaks/README.md

 ### How to use
 - Install python from [here](https://python.org)
 - Download `GalaxyFPS.py` from [latest release](https://github.com/RivioxGaming/GalaxyFPS/releases/latest) and `requirements.txt`.
-- Navigate to folder where are GalaxyFPS.py and `requirements.txt`
+- Navigate to folder where GalaxyFPS.py is
 - Open command prompt and run
 ```
-pip install -r requirements.txt
+pip install requests colorama
 ```
 - Doubleclick on `GalaxyFPS.py`
 #### You can move `GalaxyFPS.py` to desktop or somewhere else
 ## If you found any bug send it [here](https://discord.gg/XuhVNtyBYM)!
 ![image](/imgs/ui.png)

-## To Do
-- [x] Autoinstaller